NLeSC/collab-demos/doc/demo-usage-general-remarks.md

+# General remarks for usage of the demos

 Most developers use Google Chrome as their main browser during development of a web demo, so that browser is least likely to give you unexpected behavior.